KUHT: Early history

-The station was established by Dr. John C. Schwarzwalder, a professor in the Radio-Television Department at the University of Houston, and Dr. John W. Meaney, an English professor at the University of Houston, and was first signed on the air on May 25, 1953 as the first station to broadcast under an educational non-profit license in the United States, and one of the earliest member stations of National Educational Television, which was succeeded by PBS.
-KUHT, co-located with FM station KUHF, originally operated from the Ezekiel W. Cullen Building on the University of Houston campus.
+The station was established by Dr. John C. Schwarzwalder, a professor in the Radio-Television Department at the University of Houston (UH), and Dr. John W. Meaney, an English professor at UH, and was first signed on the air on May 25, 1953, as the first station to broadcast under an educational non-profit license in the United States, and one of the earliest member stations of National Educational Television, which was succeeded by PBS.
+KUHT, co-located with FM station KUHF, originally operated from the Ezekiel W. Cullen Building on the UH campus.
 Its dedication ceremonies were broadcast on June 8 of that year.
 The station's initial cost was an investment of $350,000, and had an annual operating budget of about $110,000.
-Originally licensed to both the University of Houston (UH) and the Houston Independent School District, UH became its sole licensee in 1959.
+Originally licensed to both UH and the Houston Independent School District, UH became its sole licensee in 1959.

 The station also offered the university's first televised college credit classes.
 Running 13 to 15 hours weekly, these telecasts accounted for 38 percent of the program schedule.
 Most courses aired at night so that students who worked during the day could watch them.
 By the mid-1960s, with about one-third of the station's programming devoted to educational programming, more than 100,000 semester hours had been taught on KUHT.

 In 1964, KUHT and KUHF moved into new studio facilities in the defunct Texas Television Center located on Cullen Boulevard, which were previously occupied by DuMont Television Network affiliate KNUZ-TV.
-When KNUZ-TV went dark, ABC affiliate KTRK-TV (channel 13) used the facility from KTRK's inception in 1954, until it moved to its current studios on Bissonnet Street in 1961.
+When KNUZ-TV went dark, ABC affiliate (now owned-and-operated station) KTRK-TV (channel 13) used the facility from KTRK's inception in 1954, until it moved to its current studios on Bissonnet Street in 1961.
 This studio would host both stations for the next 35 years, until the move across campus to the current Melcher Center for Public Broadcasting in 2000.
 KUHT purchased a new transmitter that not only enabled the station to broadcast beyond Harris County into its surrounding areas, but also to begin broadcasting in color.
 Five years later, in 1969, the Association for Community Television was formed to fund KUHT.